ECB has abandoned dependent banks plan - sources

 With Italy and Spain now at risk of being dragged into the euro zone debt crisis, dependency on ECB funding has been growing again.

-Banks are borrowing almost 500 billion euros ($665 billion) from the central bank on a regular basis , 100 billion more than back in April when the ECB was still trying to wind down its support.
+Banks are borrowing almost 500 billion euros (428.5 billion pounds) from the central bank on a regular basis, 100 billion more than back in April when the ECB was still trying to wind down its support.

 Since then things have swung 180 degrees.
 ECB policymakers have signalled they will soon begin pumping 12-month funding into the banking system again, a crisis measure last used at the end of 2009.